designforcontext/aac_review_tool/data/cookbook/How-do-I-handle-strings-in-languages-other-than-english.md

 *(From David)*

 Does the browse App need to handle defaulting to the english language string if multiple labels exist?

+*(From Rob, via email, 9/19/2016)*

+We should use the proper RDF way of language tags.

 ### Reference: